VSpaceCode/vscode-which-key/README.md

 #### when

-Since VSCode doesn't allow reading of the context, which is the condition of used in the `when` in shortcuts.
-In order to get around that, for every when condition, you will need to set up a shortcut to evaluate that specific condition.
+Since VSCode doesn't allow reading of the context, which is the condition used in the `when` in shortcuts, for every `when` condition, you will need to set up a shortcut to evaluate that specific condition.

 For example, the following keybindings will pass both `key` and `when` for which-key handle for key `t`.
 `keybindings.json`